allenai/allennlp/tutorials/how_to/elmo.md

 #   maximum sequence are padded on the right, with undefined value where padded.
 # representations['mask'] is a (3, 11) shaped sequence mask.
 ```

+## Writing contextual representations to disk

+See [write_elmo_representations_to_file.py](../scripts/write_elmo_representations_to_file.py) for a script to dump all of the biLM individual layer representations for a dataset to hdf5 file.